zellij-org/zellij-org.github.io/docs/src/configuration.md

 **Mac**: `/Users/Alice/Library/Application Support/org.Zellij-Contributors.Zellij`

-To pass a config file directly to zellij:
+In order to  pass a config file directly to zellij:

 ```
 zellij --config [FILE]
 ```

+or use the `ZELLIJ_CONFIG_FILE` environment variable.

 To start without loading configuration from default directories: